-The City's department heads and others presented a list of pending and proposed capital projects for the City.
+The City's department heads and others presented a "wish list" of pending capital projects for the City.
 The list of projects included schools, sidewalks, streets, sewers, public buildings, a streetcar and downtown parks.

-A. Schools
+A. Schools JUNE 29, 2015

 The Providence Public Schools are currently housed in 39 buildings, of which 33 are in use, and six are being leased or are not in use.
-In the past decade, the School Department commissioned two major reports on school facilities, one by DeJong in 2006, and one by Fanning Howey in 2009 (Appendix D).
+In the past decade, the School Department commissioned two major reports on school facilities, one by DeJong in 2006, and one by Fanning Howey in 2009.
 Under the State's Housing Aid program, the State funds more than 80% of approved school construction projects in Providence.
-During 2006-08, the State program funded major renovations at Nathan Bishop Middle School and Central High School, and new construction at Providence Career and Technical Academy (PCTA).
-These projects cost a combined \$164 million, of which \$131 million was funded by the State.
+During 2006-08, the School Department received State aid to undertake a major renovation at Nathan Bishop Middle School and Central High School, and new construction at Providence Career and Technical Academy (PCTA).
+These projects cost a combined \$164 million, of which around 80% (or \$131 million) was funded by the State.
 Also during these years, the School Department carried out "warm, safe and dry" repairs to several other schools costing an additional \$13.5 million in total.
 In 2007, the General Assembly approved a moratorium on funding major school renovation projects.